jogleasonjr/dainty-vs/readme.md

 Use `public/syntax.html` to quickly test new settings after running `npm run build`.

-### Overriding environment colors and editor tokens
+### <a name="overriding-usages-of-colors" href="#overriding-usages-of-colors">#</a> Overriding usages of colors

-Environment colors and editor tokens can be overridden by adding the following object to `"colors"` in `configuration.json`:
+Usages of environment colors and editor tokens can be overridden by adding the following object to the root of `configuration.json`:

 ```json
 "replacements": {